Zachary-Harrison/ZURUSU/README.md

 - Converting between [local time and UTC time](https://www.worldtimebuddy.com/).
 - What is [RFFC 3339 format](https://www.rfc-editor.org/rfc/rfc3339#:~:text=Abstract%20This%20document%20defines%20a,times%20using%20the%20Gregorian%20calendar.).

-### 6. (Optional) EDA
+### 5. (Optional) EDA

 If you want to see what your data looks like, use the [ATTACK_EDA.ipynb](ATTACK_EDA.ipynb) notebook that I've provided!
 You can use [Google Collab](https://colab.google/) or use Visual Studio Code (follow the instructions [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)).

-### 7. Create Your Model
+### 6. Create Your Model

 Finally, you can create your model by running the [USAD.ipynb](USAD.ipynb) notebook, substituting your data for the default data.
-Be sure to modify the notebook so that it's reading your data from the correct spot.
+You only need to modify the `Environment` section; leave everything else the same unless you change the structure for the CSV files.

 ## Future Works